Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

-\textit{Limitations:} Research on extensions of SW is mostly concerned with two questions linked to limitations of (\ref{eq:wasserstein_sliced_mc}) :\textit{ 1) how do we better determine directions for projections $\theta_l$?} and \textit{ 2) what could be a better mapping than the linear $g_{\theta}$?}
+\textit{Limitations:} Research on extensions of SW is mostly concerned with two questions linked to limitations of \rtypo{\eqref{eq:wasserstein_sliced_mc}: 1) how do we better determine directions for projections ${\vector{\rv{\uptheta}}}_l$? and 2) what could be a better mapping than the linear $g_{{\vector{\rv{\uptheta}}}}$?}

-What motivates the first question is the increased \textit{projection complexity} of randomly chosen $\theta_l$.
-In other words, to achieve good approximation of \ref{eq:wasserstein_sliced_mc} we need larger number of projections $L$ \cite{DeshpandeMax-SlicedGANs}.
-A single experimental example of this is the Sliced Wasserstein Discrepany (SWD) \cite{LeeSlicedAdaptation} work on unsupervised domain adaptation.
-SWD shows that the accuracy drops from 98\% when using 512 radial projections to below 90\% when using only 32 projections in the Synthetic Traffic Signs (SYNSIG) \cite{Moiseev2013EvaluationData} to German Traffic Sign Recognition Benchmark (GTSRB) \cite{StallkampTheCompetition} experiments.
-To overcome this limitation, one can consider a few informative projections instead of using all random ones.
-Following this idea, Max Sliced Wasserstein (Max-SW)\cite{DeshpandeMax-SlicedGANs} advocates for the single ``best direction''.
-For order $p=2$, it is defined as follows:

-where the best direction is one that yields the largest Wasserstein distance between the projected measures.
+What motivates the first question is the increased \textit{projection complexity} of randomly chosen ${\vector{\rv{\uptheta}}}_l$.
+In other words, to achieve a good approximation of \eqref{eq:wasserstein_sliced_mc} we need a larger number of projections $L$ \cite{DeshpandeMax-SlicedGANs}. \rtypo{One can consider a few informative projections to overcome this limitation instead of using all random ones. }Following this idea, Max Sliced Wasserstein (Max-SW)\cite{DeshpandeMax-SlicedGANs} advocates for the single ``best direction''.
+For order $p=2$, it is defined as follows: \rtypo{ } where the best direction is one that yields the largest Wasserstein distance between the projected measures.
 Finding this best direction isn't trivial.
-In practice, it is replaced with direction that results in the largest difference between the means of the projected measures.
-Distributional Sliced Wasserstein (DSW) \cite{DistributionalOpenReview} claims that focusing only on the most important direction (e.g. Max-SW) ignores other potentially relevant directions.
+In practice, it is replaced with direction, resulting in the largest difference between the means of the projected measures.
+Distributional Sliced Wasserstein (DSW) \cite{DistributionalOpenReview} claims that focusing only on the most important direction (e.g., Max-SW) ignores other potentially relevant directions.
 Thus, it takes a middle ground between SW and Max-SW by searching for a ``distribution'' of the important directions on the unit sphere.

-The second question regarding SW limitations concerns the linear $g_\theta$.
-What motivates this is the hypothesis that nonlinear mappings could be better in high dimensional settings.
+The second question regarding SW limitations concerns the linear \rtypo{$g_{\vector{\theta}}$}.
+What motivates this is the hypothesis that nonlinear mappings could be better in high-dimensional settings.
 Generalized Sliced Wasserstein (GSW) \cite{KolouriGeneralizedDistances} formalizes this idea.
 Also, it is possible to combine nonlinear projection with better projection complexity.
 Max Generalized Sliced Wasserstein (max-GSW)\cite{KolouriGeneralizedDistances} is an example of this trend.